-Receivables written-off amounted to P212,196 as of December 31, 2020.
+Receivables written-off amounted to P90,403 and P212,196 as of June 30, 2021 and December 31, 2020, respectively.

 The Group's cash and cash equivalents and derivative assets are placed with reputable entities with high quality external credit ratings.